-In a typical migration away from IBM Notes, Administrators typically only migrate the last 6-12 months of mail.
+In a typical migration away from IBM Notes, Administrators typically only migrate a subset of mail, usually the newest.

-This is insufficient if users require important older mail, e.g. employment related mail, legal information, personal mail, contact information etc.
+This is insufficient if users require important older mail, e.g. employment related mail, personal mail, contacts etc.

 To assist with this, the Archiver for Notes includes 'Export on Demand', a self-service approach where users search Notes data using a Browser, then export Mail, Calendar Items, Tasks, Contacts etc, when and if required (*12,000 users

-at one company recently used this method to migrate themselves from Notes to O365).
+at one company recently used this method to migrate themselves to Office 365).

 This saves migration resources, as users only migrate the information they actually require.

-Users can search their Mail & Archives whenever they want, as many times as they want, and export to Office 365, PST, PDF, HTML and EML.
-For example, a user could choose to export all their Contacts, all mail to the HR department, all mail from a specific person/company, all mail with 'legal' in the subject etc, directly to Office 365.
+Users can search their Mail & Archives whenever they want, as many times as they want, and export to Office 365 (incl.
+Archives), PST, PDF, HTML and EML.
+For example, a user could choose to export all their Contacts, all mail to the HR department, all mail from a specific person/company, all mail with 'legal' in the subject etc.

 This makes all historical Notes Mail available, without needing to migrate TB of unnecessary data.